Skip to main content

 return urls

-This fix is two comparisons.
-It enforces what the spec already requires.
-It blocks every variant of this attack.
+Two comparisons.
+Enforces what the spec already requires.
+Blocks every variant of this attack.

 Option 2: Block private/internal IP ranges